SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 Houston Birth Injury Lawyer for Shoulder Dystocia

 Shoulder dystocia causes some of these injuries and accidental deaths during birth.
-If your baby suffered from shoulder dystocia injury, of if medical malpractice led to shoulder dystocia death, the Houston birth injury lawyers at Reich & Binstock want to fight for you.
+If your baby suffered from shoulder dystocia injury, or if medical malpractice led to shoulder dystocia death, the Houston birth injury lawyers at Reich & Binstock want to fight for you.

-Call us today at 713-622-7271 for more information.
+Call us today at 713-622-7271 to schedule your free consultation.

 What Is Shoulder Dystocia?

-How Common is Should Dystocia?
+How Common is Shoulder Dystocia?

 The most common risk factors associated with shoulder dystocia include:

-- Macrosomia:This occurs when a baby weighs more than 8 pounds, 13 ounces.
+- Macrosomia: This occurs when a baby weighs more than 8 pounds, 13 ounces.
 However, most vaginally born babies with macrosomia don’t have shoulder dystocia.
-This is because most cases of this type of birth trauma are associated with babies of normal weights.
+This is because most cases of this type of birth trauma are associated with babies of normal weight.
 Still, macrosomia can raise risks, as mothers will have more trouble pushing larger babies.

 - Diabetes: Having preexisting diabetes or gestational diabetes is also a risk factor for shoulder dystocia.